We can stop pretending now, right?

 Trust me when I say that those scenarios are suggested without judgement as I too have spent the last four years cultivating a tendancy to casually chuck Father’s Day in the bargain bin, alongside the cut price roses and past their best pumpkins left over from those other fictional celebrations, Valentines Day and Halloween.

 In the meantime I annually revel in the outpouring of adoration that accompanies Mother’s Day.
-I point to the fact that Mother’s Day is in the Bible as evidence of its superiority in a world where card and gift manufacturers compete to invent reasons to get us consuming (Black Friday, anyone??!)
+I point to the fact that Mother’s Day is in the Bible as evidence of its superiority in a world where card and gift manufacturers invent reasons to get us consuming (Black Friday, anyone?).

 But what if Dads, as parents, deserve to be celebrated too?
 And what if our reluctance to do a proper job of celebrating Father’s Day is a symptom of our failure to take dads seriously on every other day of the year?

 It was after reading a piece by Steph Douglas about Father’s Day gifts that I started to question my own habit of thinking dads should be happy with whatever they get.
 She ventures to suggest that perhaps what dads want is actually pretty similar to what mums want – something to read, something to drink, something to eat, some alone time to do all three, and some socks to keep our feet warm while we do it.

 So what’s with the resistance?
 Why is there resentment about them spending a few hours uninterrupted?
 What’s with the voice in our heads that says fathers don’t deserve this?

 Could it be possible that behind the frustrated outbursts that They are HIS children!
 He is not BABY-SITTING!, and against our wishes for greater equality in the home as well as in the workplace, we are actually complicit in the gendered norms we claim we want to dismiss?